 The Maker's Instructions - A New Look at The 10 Commandments

 The secret they all contain is respect.
-Respect for God first, for his uniqueness, his nature, his name, his special day; then respect for each other, our families, life itself, marriage, property and reputation.
+Respect for God first, for his uniqueness, his nature, his name, and his special day; then respect for each other, our families, life itself, marriage, property, and reputation.

 Churches have urged members to memorise the Ten Commandments, along with the Lord’s Prayer and the Apostles’ Creed, often putting all three up on the wall as summaries of the Christian faith and life, as well as using them in worship.

 But how can principles laid down so long ago and so far away be relevant to contemporary society?
 Well, as one New Testament translator (J B Phillips) puts it: ‘By the straight edge of God’s law we find out how crooked we are.’
 Only after this discovery are we ready to consider the gospel of Jesus.